Educational Technology - M.Ed.

 404 White Hall

 The Master of Education degree in Educational Technology prepares students to design, develop and use a variety of technologies in school classrooms, in training facilities or in other educational settings.
-Students gain core educational technology and skills and then specialize in an area within the field.
+Students gain core educational technology knowledge and skills and then specialize in an area within the field.

 Students with an existing Ohio teaching license may obtain the computer/technology endorsement with the M.Ed. degree in Educational Technology by completing specific courses and a 100-hour practicum.
 The endorsement allows teachers to teach computer applications in the classroom or assume technology leadership positions in a school or at the district level.
 The endorsement cannot be obtained as a stand-alone license.